 Lou Gossett, Jr. (President Gerald Fitzhugh), Kirk Cameron (Buck Williams), Jessica Steen (Carolyn Miller), Janaya Stephens (Chloe Steele), Brad Johnson (Rayford Steele), Gordon Currie (Nicolae Carpathia), Laura Catalano (Amanda White), Arnold Pinnock (Pastor Bruce Barnes), Chelsea Noble (Hattie Durham), Charles Martin Smith (Vice President John Mallory)

 Left Behind was the most popular of Cloud Ten’s End Times films and gave birth to an earlier sequel Left Behind II: Tribulation Force (2002).
-One of the notable things about almost all of Cloud Ten’s films is their eagerness to try and reach out beyond the usual Christian audiences to which extent the Lalondes have employed name actors.
+One of the notable things about almost all of Cloud Ten’s films is their eagerness to reach out beyond the usual Christian audiences to the extent the Lalondes of employing name actors.
 Left Behind: World at War even went so far as to employ a secular director Craig R. Baxley – see below for Craig R. Baxley’s other genre credits – and managed to obtain a very mainstream DVD release from Sony Pictures Home Entertainment.

-In a move that was not exactly commiserate with turning the other cheek against injustices, Tim LaHaye launched a $10 million lawsuit against Cloud Ten after the release of Left Behind for the Lalondes failure to credit him (and Jenkins) and for giving their book a B-budget (instead of A-budget) treatment.
-With their two subsequent Left Behind sequels, Cloud Ten have strayed widely from the material that LaHaye and Jenkins sketched out in their books.
-Both Tribulation Force and World at War are based on parts (but not the whole) of LaHaye and Jenkins’ second book Tribulation Force: The Continuing Drama of Those Left Behind (1996) – indeed, World at War is supposedly only based on the last 50 pages of the book.
+In a move that was not exactly commiserate with turning the other cheek against injustices, Tim LaHaye launched a $10 million lawsuit against Cloud Ten for the Lalondes for giving Left Behind a B-budget (instead of A-budget) treatment.
+With Tribulation Force, the Lalondes kept fairly close to the book but with their their last Left Behind sequel here, they strayed widely from the material that LaHaye and Jenkins sketched out in their books.
+World at War is supposedly only based on the last 50 pages of LaHaye and Jenkins’ second book Tribulation Force: The Continuing Drama of Those Left Behind (1996) but mostly just makes up its own plot.

 A 69 year-old Lou Gossett Jr has clearly come a long way down in his career from the time when he won a Best Supporting Actor Oscar as the marine drill instructor in An Officer and a Gentleman (1982) – indeed, none of Gossett’s subsequent roles managed to live up to the acclaim he received there and his subsequent career has been completely forgettable.

-Subsequent to this, the Left Behind series underwent a big-screen Hollywood remake with Left Behind (2014) starring Nicolas Cage.
+Subsequent to this, the Left Behind series underwent a big-screen Hollywood remake with Left Behind (2014) from Paul LaLonde starring Nicolas Cage.
 There was also a further film Left Behind – Vanished: Next Generation (2016), which reworked the basics for a Young Adult audience.